coldtype/coldtype/docs/index.rst

 coldtype
 ====================================

-`coldtype` is a library for programmatic display typography
+`coldtype` is a cross-platform library to for high-quality display typography.

+Do you want to make graphics with code?
+This is a good & strange way to do it!

 Here’s an example: